 - Expensive – One of the most common drawbacks could be the level of expenses that an individual or an organization is supposed to bear for purchasing and maintaining insurance, derivatives, or an indemnity clause.

 - Time-Consuming – Time-consuming is another drawback.
-Purchasing an insurance policy might take a lot of time and so does the claiming of the insurance.
-This could be really tiresome and one of the discouraging factors of availing risk transfer.
+Purchasing an insurance policy might take a lot of time, and so does the claiming of the insurance.
+This could be tiresome and one of the discouraging factors of availing risk transfer.

 This has been a guide to What is Risk transfer & its Definition.
-Here we discuss the types of risk transfer and how does it work along with importance, example, advantages, and disadvantages.
+Here we discuss the types of risk transfer and how does it work along with importance, for example, advantages and disadvantages.
 You can learn more about from the following articles –